-Hiking for a healthy heart is a past time that is fast becoming the physical exercise of choice for many because of the numerous health benefits that it offers.
+Hiking for a healthy heart is a past time that is fast becoming the physical exercise of choice for many because of the numerous health benefits it offers.
 Imagine taking a long, powerful scenic walk along a lush nature trail, breathing in clean, fresh, aromatic air with the aim of improving your heart health and well-being.
 It’s a fabulous way to exercise!

 However, hiking is not just about walking; research shows that there are numerous physical and psychological benefits that can be gained.
-Hiking can reduce the threat of heart disease, boost blood sugar levels, improve blood pressure, improve muscular strength in the upper body, thighs and legs, help to control weight loss, relaxes the mind and basically puts you in a good mood.
+Hiking in nature can reduce the threat of heart disease, boost blood sugar levels, improve blood pressure, improve muscular strength in the upper body, thighs and legs, help to control weight loss, relaxes the mind and basically puts you in a good mood.
 The American Hiking Society said, “Research shows that hiking has a positive impact on combating the symptoms of stress and anxiety.
 Being in nature is ingrained in our DNA but we sometimes forget that.”

 The impact of hiking and exercise on one’s mental and physical health has been analyzed in various studies over the years and the results are typically the same; hiking outdoors benefits the heart and your mood!
 Participants were measured on the effect of thirty minutes of indoor exercise on a treadmill versus outdoor hiking.
 The results indicated that 90% of those who took a nature walk felt a boost in their self-esteem while 71% did not feel as depressed.
 Interestingly, only 45% of those who walked indoors had a mood lift.
 Subsequent research (via ten different studies) on over one thousand participants of varying genders, age and mental health status revealed that that two-thirds of the participants experienced an uplift in their mood and self-esteem after five minutes of “walking in nature and three-quarter of them felt “less depressed and anxious.”
 Depression not only affects your brain and behavior—it affects your entire body and has been linked with heart disease.